eng-tools/sfsimodels/README.rst

 sfsimodels
 **********

-A set of standard python models for assessing structural and geotechnical problems
+A set of python objects to represent physical objects for assessing structural and geotechnical problems

-Liskov Substitution Principle
+Attempting to solve the `Liskov Substitution Principle <https://en.wikipedia.org/wiki/Liskov_substitution_principle>`_ problem for combining independently developed source code in the fields of structural and geotechnical engineering.

 Installation